timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 #ADHD anchor Time-Blindness-Printable Public Domain
 # neurodiversity time friendly tool.

+update July 14 . on break for school study
+Steve out
+if you there is an issue put it in the issue button

+ \ /
+(:D -
+ / \
 IMPORTANT CORRECTION on jun 13 2026 Minute half:  1 first half :00–:29, 2nd half  :30–:59

 ( the older version have the wrong range of number)